Preparation of the 1/2-Laughlin state with atoms in a rotating trap: Theoretical Model

 This competition is illustrated in Fig.~\ref{A=0}, where we have plotted the energy of ground state and first excited state in Fig.~\ref{A=0}a, and the total angular momentum of the ground state in Fig.~\ref{A=0}b as a function of the rotation frequency $\Omega$.
 At discrete values of $\Omega$, the energy gap above the ground state vanishes, and the ground state angular momentum changes abruptly.
 In the system of four particles, we obtain ground states at $\expval*{{L}}=0,4,8$ and $12$.
 It will be the goal of our adiabatic protocol to bring a rotating system from the condensate phase ($L=0$) to the Laughlin state ($L=N(N-1)$) by a ramp of the rotation frequency.
 In this work, we consider the experimentally relevant case of $N=4$ atoms implying an angular momentum of $L=12$ for the Laughlin state.
 We fix the interaction parameter to $g=1$, noting that in practice $g$ can be tuned via Feshbach resonances and/or confinement-induced resonances.

 The transitions in Fig.~\ref{A=0} are true level crossings, as allowed by the rotational symmetry of the system.
-Thus, in order to adiabatically connect the different ground states, we have to turn these true crossings (corresponding to first-order phase transitions) into avoided crossings (corresponding to second-order phase transitions).
+Thus, in order to adiabatically connect the different ground states, we have to turn these true crossings into avoided crossings.
 This can be achieved by removing the rotational symmetry, e.g. by introducing an anisotropic potential to the Hamiltonian

 or, in terms of creation and annihilation operators and in untis of $\hbar \omega$,

 With this, the new Hamiltonian for the system is